 While there isn’t a recommended daily amount of prebiotics to consume (yet!), current fibre guidelines suggest we should be consuming 25-38 grams of fibre a day.
 The average North American gets HALF that – meaning – we’re likely not consuming enough prebiotic fibres.
 My prediction is, as we learn more about the gut microbiota, our current fibre targets will also increase.

 TRUST ME.
 I see a lot of food records in my office.
 Even those who ‘think’ they do OK with veg are usually hitting around 15 – 20 grams of fibre.
 To get the right amount of fibre in takes planning!

 I also like to tell my patients that variety is not just the spice of life, it’s the key to a healthy gut microbiota.
-In fact, research shows that dietary variety is the primary driver of having an abundance of bacteria, and restrictive diets, like the ketogenic, or low carb diet, can actually harm that.
+In fact, research shows that dietary variety is the primary driver of having an abundance of bacteria.
+As well, restrictive diets, like the ketogenic, or low carb diet, can actually harm that.

 So.
 How the heck do we get more fibre and prebiotics in?

 The WGO has released a new set of guidelines on diet and the gut that suggest that, if individuals consistently don’t get enough fibre or cannot meet their fibre intakes – fibre supplements should be considered.

 I personally, am a big fan.
 As someone with IBS myself, I have to be careful with how I stack my prebiotic rich foods.
 I often find that I need to limit the total amount of prebiotics I can take from food sources in a day.